Frustration-free Hamiltonians supporting Majorana zero edge modes: Examining the MZM Hamiltonian through the lens of matrix product states

 The matrix product state (MPS) is a particular representation of a quantum state.
 The MPS for a state of $L$ qudits is

 where $i_k \in \{0,\dots,d-1\}$ for all $k = 1\dots L$.
 The $i_k$ label the physical qudits with dimension $d$ and the $A^{[i_k]}$ are $D_k \times D_{k+1}$ matrices where $D=\max_k D_k$ is the ``bond dimension''.
 For open boundary conditions $D_1=D_L=1$.
-Any quantum state can be written in MPS form for large enough $D$, however, the MPS is most useful when $D$ is constant in $L$ since this can enable efficient computation of measurable quantities \cite{MPS_open,Orus}.
+Any quantum state can be written in MPS form for large enough $D$, however, the MPS is most useful when $D$ is constant in $L$ since this enables efficient computation of measurable quantities \cite{MPS_open,Orus}.
+The MPS formalism is useful for approximating ground states of one dimensional quantum spin models.
 Both the AKLT \cite{AKLT} and Majumdar-Ghosh \cite{Maj_Ghosh} Hamiltonians have ground states that can be efficiently represented using MPSs.
 Matrix product states, and their generalisations to tensor networks, are a powerful resource in the study of many body systems.
 MPSs form the variational domain for the density matrix renormalisation group \cite{MPS_DMRG,MPS_open}, and provide an invaluable tool for analysing area laws \cite{Hastings}.
 Furthermore, for every MPS, there is a frustration-free ``parent Hamiltonian'' for which the MPS is the ground state \cite{PEPS_inj}.
 We study this in more detail below, after we recast our MZM Hamiltonian (in the spin picture) ground states as MPSs.

 The spin state for which we seek an MPS is any vector in the ground space $G_L$ from Eq.\ \eqref{eq_case_i_GL} i.e.